sdhungan/Personal-Health-Data/prerequisite.md

 value) are all done — see `structure.md`/`ARCHITECTURE.md` for what exists now rather than re-deriving it from an old gap list.
 Cronometer is fully integrated (`cronometer-integration.md`).
-The dashboard itself has had a UI pass since: a native date picker on the day label, charts capped to a sane on-screen size and given a consistent 24h/thin-line treatment, empty tiles (genuinely no data for the day) omitted from the page instead of showing a placeholder (`shouldHideEmptyTile` in `handlers.go` — Body Measurements is exempt, it's an input form not a stat), a handful of tiles (Steps/Heart rate/Body/Sleep) defaulting to expanded on load (`defaultExpandedKind`), and the Nutrition section laid out as two explicit rows (kcal metrics, then macros) rather than left to the general grid's auto-fill.
+The dashboard itself has had a UI pass since: a native date picker on the day label plus a "Today" button (only rendered when the viewed day isn't today), charts capped to a sane on-screen size and given a consistent 24h/thin-line treatment, a tile with genuinely no data for the day excluded from the grid but its title still surfaced via one compact per-section `EmptySummaryTile` rather than either a full placeholder or silently vanishing (`shouldHideEmptyTile` + `MissingByCategory` in `handlers.go` — Body Measurements is exempt, it's an input form not a stat), a handful of tiles (Steps/Heart rate/Body/Sleep) defaulting to expanded on load (`defaultExpandedKind`), and the Nutrition section laid out as two explicit rows (kcal metrics, then macros, each only rendered when non-empty) rather than left to the general grid's auto-fill.
+As of 2026-08-02: full multi-user login/signup/onboarding/settings/account
+pages (see "Multi-user accounts" below and `ARCHITECTURE.md` §10), a light/dark theme toggle, and a consolidated header user-menu dropdown replacing three separate inline controls — see the "Web dashboard auth/UI session" findings above for the specific bugs this surfaced and fixed.

 ## Still-open, deliberately-not-fixed gaps